axel-download-accelerator/axel/README.md

 Axel supports HTTP, HTTPS, FTP and FTPS protocols.

-Axel was originally developed by Wilmer van der Gaast.
-Thanks for your effort.
-Over time, Axel has had many contributions from people.
-Please see the AUTHORS and CREDITS files.
+Thanks to the original developer of Axel, Wilmer van der Gaast, and everyone else who has contributed to it.

 ## Building from source ##